-Gather up all the t-shirts which have special memories.
+Gather together T-shirts which have special memories.
 These quilts can be a self-gift or special gifts for children or the men in your life.

-The quilting hobby will spark endless ideas for projects which you would like to assemble and stitch.
+The quilting hobby sparks endless ideas for projects to assemble and stitch.
 You can create your own designs or gather free patterns from quilting magazines, the Internet, books, and DVDs.
 Many people who quilt will share their ideas with great enthusiasm.

 You will discover as many of us have, that there are not enough hours to finalize our ideas.
 The best thing to do is to put your thoughts or dreams on paper until you have a chance to make that particular project.
 Make a file from a folder or a notebook.
 When the time is right you will be ready to make that new creation.

 This starter list will help with some of the categories:

 - Pillow Covers and Bolsters